Roleplaying and Strategy - a Video Game Primer

 As before, here are some photos for your viewing pleasure.
 Below you will find links to the relevant games as well.

-Well, this just about concludes this hub.
+Well, this just about concludes this article.
 I hope you have enjoyed reading what makes each genre tick.
 I also hope that, if you're a non-gamer, you now understand what gamers are talking about when they mention roleplaying and strategy video games.
 If you have any suggestions, feedback or comments, feel free to post them in the relevant section.

 I'd like to take a moment to thank everyone who has read, reads, or will read my articles.
 You are the people that make writing all of this worth it!